bochocki/slackrsheets/README.md

 # slackrsheets
-A hyper-specific R package for posting data to a Google Spreadsheet from Slack
+A hyper-specific R package for posting NY Times Daily Mini Crossword times to a Google Spreadsheet, from Slack.

 # How to use this thing in Slack
 To add your time for today, just enter your time: `/mini 1:42`